top of page

 CLASSIC 2.0 Air Monitoring Equipment Explained: Features, Benefits, and Industrial Applications

 Summary: CLASSIC 2.0 from AirLogics is an advanced air monitoring equipment system designed for real-time field measurement of gases, dust, and weather conditions.
-It uses a field gas chromatograph for real time lab quality compound specific VOC detection, tracks particulate levels, and has 10 gas modules available for different target compounds each with a high level of precision.
+It uses both a photo-ionization detector (PID) and field gas chromatograph (GC) for VOC detection, tracks particulate levels with precision.
+The system can be upgraded to handle other gases too, such as So2, H2S, and mercury.
 The system supports continuous outdoor air quality testing through integrated sensors and live data display for field analysis.

-Air monitoring equipment is used to measure what is present in the surrounding air at outdoor field locations.
+Air monitoring equipment is used to measure what is present in the surrounding ambient air at outdoor field locations.
 The CLASSIC 2.0 from AirLogics is designed to capture multiple air parameters in real time using one integrated setup.
 It is built to give clear field-level air data without delay, so users can understand air conditions as they change.
 The system combines gas detection, dust measurement, and weather tracking into a single platform.
 This structure reduces fragmented readings and supports continuous field observation using stable measurement outputs.
 Instead of using separate tools for each reading, everything is handled inside one system.
-AirLogics developed this unit for situations where air quality needs to be tracked as it changes across time and direction without delays from external analysis.
+AirLogics developed this unit for sites with comingled contamination and significant risk to nearby receptors.
 The focus is on simple data flow from sensors to the display, so field conditions are easy to read and understand.

 This dual function helps remove guesswork in VOC readings and gives clear breakdowns of what is present in the air at that moment.
 The system is designed to keep data simple, even when air composition changes quickly in field conditions.